talon-one/commercetools-talonone-accelerator/docs/data-mapping-spec.md

 where:

-- `ct-attr-name` - attribute name from Commercetools
+- `ct-attr-name` - attribute name from commercetools
-- `ct-attr-key` - attribute value field name from Commercetools (only applies when the attribute value is an object)
+- `ct-attr-key` - attribute value field name from commercetools (only applies when the attribute value is an object)
 - `ct-attr-keys` - the keys that will be used to filter and order the values in the object